 As of March 31, 2015, we had approximately \$702.2 million in U.S. federal deferred tax assets, which represent tax benefits that we expect to realize in future periods.
 Under accounting rules, we are required to recognize a charge to earnings to reduce our deferred tax assets if it is determined that any future tax benefits are not likely to be realized before they expire.
 Deferred tax assets generated in U.S. jurisdictions resulting from net operating losses generally expire 20 years after they are generated.
 Those resulting from foreign tax credits generally expire 10 years after they are generated.
 In order to realize these future tax benefits, we estimate that we must generate approximately \$3.5 billion in future U.S. earnings before the benefits expire.
 There can be no assurances that we will achieve this level of earnings before some portion of these tax benefits expires.
-In addition, our belief that we will likely be able to realize these future tax benefits is based in part upon our estimates of the timing of other differences in revenue and expense recognition between tax returns and financial statements and our understanding of the application of tax regulations, which may prove to be incorrect for any number of reasons, including future changes in tax or accounting regulations.
+In addition, our belief that we will likely be able to realize these future tax benefits and our understanding of the application of tax regulations, which may prove to be incorrect for any number of reasons, including future changes in tax or accounting regulations.
 If we are required to recognize a charge to earnings to reduce our deferred tax assets, the charge may be material to our earnings or financial condition.